WiFo-2: a generalist foundation model unifies heterogeneous wireless system design: RESULTS

-To validate the effectiveness of WiFo-2’s confidence prediction, we assess the accuracy of the predicted NMSE on zero-shot generalization datasets over various SNRs and reconstruction ratios.
-Fig. \ref{fig2}c shows the error cumulative distribution function for the three tasks, with more than 80\% of the samples having a prediction error below 5 dB.
-The average MAE for time-domain channel prediction, frequency-domain channel prediction, and channel estimation is 2.12 dB, 2.76 dB, and 2.48 dB, respectively.
-These results indicate that WiFo-2 provides accurate confidence estimates that inform model updates and network handovers, substantially enhancing reliability in real-world deployments.
+To validate the effectiveness of WiFo-2’s confidence prediction, we assess the accuracy of the predicted NMSE on zero-shot generalization datasets.
+Figure \ref{fig2}d presents the scatter plot and distribution of the actual reconstruction NMSE and the predicted confidence.
+The prediction error remains low overall, with a mean absolute error (MAE) of only 2.3 dB. {These results indicate that WiFo-2 provides accurate confidence estimates that can inform model updates and communication-strategy selection, thereby substantially enhancing reliability and adaptability in real-world deployments.
+For instance, when the current model output has low confidence, the system can switch to a more conservative conventional algorithm or fine-tune the model to maintain the reliability of the communication link.
+In addition, the confidence output can be used to predict the channel estimation accuracy under different candidate pilot densities, based on which the system can select a pilot configuration that balances pilot overhead and retransmission risk \cite{cheng2026large}.
+This improves the overall communication throughput without requiring additional channel-quality measurements.}

-Fig. \ref{fig2}d visualizes the distribution of expert activations across tasks and datasets, namely the fraction of tokens assigned to each expert of every CSI-SMoE layer.
-We observe that all experts are extensively utilized, and the activation patterns vary with both task and dataset.
-This demonstrates that the CSI-SMoE architecture effectively accommodates task and dataset heterogeneity, strengthening WiFo-2’s generalization.

-Fig. \ref{fig2}e presents self-attention heat maps that visualize the regions WiFo-2 focuses on across different tasks.
-We derive visualizations from the first decoder layer’s query–key dot product, treating the reference token’s patch as the query and displaying its attended patches.
-The left image shows the real part of the time–frequency domain of the processed CSI, with the red box marking the region of the reference token.
-For time-domain and frequency-domain channel prediction, the network primarily attends to tokens adjacent along the time or frequency axis, respectively.
-For channel estimation, the network focuses on surrounding tokens.
-These results indicate that WiFo-2 effectively captures task-adaptive time–frequency dependencies.